GregoryC55/PHP_Assignment_2016/README.md

 This project was basically a copy of my Front End project (www.louisvillehiringhall.com - up and live!) redone as as a PHP website.

+The PHP version of this website is not up currently.
+I did all work on localhost.

 In addition to the Include files (a life saver!), I attached a database.

 You can find the database interface on the dracgenerator.php page.